Direct dependencies between neurons explain activity

 \subsection{Neural data.}

-Our framework can be used to investigate recordings of neuronal activity across different neural systems and species.
-Since we are interested in understanding the mapping from inputs to output, we focus on large-scale recordings of spatially contiguous populations, where, for each neuron, we may have access to some or most of its inputs.
+Our framework can be used to investigate any binarized recordings of neuronal activity across different neural systems and species.
+Since we are interested in understanding the mapping from inputs to output, we focus on large recordings of spatially contiguous populations, where, for each neuron, we may have access to some or most of its inputs.
 Such recordings are made possible by calcium imaging, wherein animals are genetically modified so that their neurons fluoresce in response to changes in calcium concentration, which in turn follows the electrical activity of the cells.
-This fluorescence is recorded using an optical microscope with scanning period $\Delta t$.
-Within each period, we binarize activity into active ($x_i = 1$) or silent ($x_i = 0$; Fig.~\ref{fig_maxEnt}a).
+This fluorescence is recorded using an optical microscope with sample period $\Delta t$.
+To study activity on the fastest available timescale, we use the sample period $\Delta t$ to binarize each neuron into active ($x_i = 1$) or silent ($x_i = 0$; Fig.~\ref{fig_maxEnt}a).

-We study four recordings of neuronal activity, each measured in previous experiments: One in the mouse hippocampus, two in the mouse visual cortex, and one in the brain of the roundworm \textit{C. elegans}.
-In the hippocampus, we study $N = 1485$ neurons in the CA1 region as the mouse runs along a virtual track (Fig.~\ref{fig_neuron}a); activity is recorded with scanning period $\Delta t = 1/30$s.\cite{Gauthier-01} In the visual cortex, we study $N = 11,445$ neurons recorded with scanning period $\Delta t = 2/3$s as the mouse is exposed to two separate visual stimuli: natural images (Fig.~\ref{fig_minimax}b) or a grey screen to measure spontaneous activity (Fig.~\ref{fig_minimax}c).\cite{Stringer-01} In \textit{C. elegans}, we study $N = 128$ neurons comprising nearly the entire brain recorded as the animal moves freely with period $\Delta t = 1/1.7$s (Fig.~\ref{fig_minimax}d).\cite{Dag-01} In the hippocampus and \textit{C. elegans}, we investigate the minimal computations for all neurons; while in the visual cortex, we study 100 randomly-selected output neurons.
+We study four recordings of neuronal activity, each measured in previous experiments: one in the mouse hippocampus, two in the mouse visual cortex, and one in the brain of the roundworm \textit{C. elegans}.
+In the hippocampus, we study $N = 1485$ neurons in the CA1 region as the mouse runs along a virtual track (Fig.~\ref{fig_neuron}a); activity is recorded with scanning period $\Delta t = 1/30$s.\cite{Gauthier-01} In the visual cortex, we study $N = 11,445$ neurons recorded with scanning period $\Delta t = 2/3$s as the mouse is exposed to two separate visual stimuli: natural images (Fig.~\ref{fig_minimax}b) or a grey screen to measure spontaneous activity (Fig.~\ref{fig_minimax}c).\cite{Stringer-01} In \textit{C. elegans}, we study $N = 128$ neurons comprising nearly the entire brain recorded as the animal moves freely with period $\Delta t = 1/1.7$s (Fig.~\ref{fig_minimax}d).\cite{Dag-01} In the hippocampus and \textit{C. elegans}, we construct models for all neurons; while in the visual cortex, we study 100 randomly-selected output neurons.

-Due to the sizes of the populations, some neurons never co-fire during the length of each recording, leading to vanishing correlations $\langle yx_i\rangle = 0$.
-To avoid overfitting and divergences in the model parameters, for each output $y$, we only consider inputs $x_i$ that co-fired with the output at least once, thus yielding positive correlations $\langle yx_i\rangle > 0$.
+Due to the sizes of the populations, some neurons never co-fire during the length of a given recording, leading to vanishing correlations $\langle yx_i\rangle = 0$.
+To avoid overfitting and divergences in the model parameters, for each output neuron $y$, we only consider inputs $x_i$ that co-fired with the output at least once, thus yielding positive correlations $\langle yx_i\rangle > 0$.